memcachier/docs/documentation.md

 restart of your dynos to pick up the new values.

 Each set of credentials for a cache can be given different *capabilities*, in the sense that sets of credentials can be restricted to read-only access to the cache, or prevented from flushing the cache via the memcache API.
 These capabilities are controlled by checkboxes on the *Credentials* panel of the analytics dashboard.
+(The exact error conditions that a client will receive if it attempts to perform an action for which it does not have the capability depends on the details of the client library used.
+The most common cases are likely to be for the Dalli Ruby library and the pylibmc Python library.
+For both of these client libraries, attempting to set a cache entry using credentials that do not have the write capability will simply result in a "value not set" response from the library.)

 <h2 id="tls">Encrypted Connections (TLS)</h2>